 (3) For the purposes of this Act (except the definition of “Commonwealth body or person” in subsection (1)) the definition of “member of the staff of the ACC” in section 4(1) of the ACC Act is taken to extend to a legal practitioner appointed under section 7.

-(4) If the head of an ACC operation/investigation suspects that an offence (the “incidental offence”) that is not a serious and organised crime may be directly or indirectly connected with, or may be a part of, a course of activity involving the commission of a serious and organised crime (whether or not the head has identified the nature of that serious and organised crime), then the incidental offence is, for so long only as the head so suspects, taken, for the purposes of this Act, to be a serious and organised crime.
+(4) If the head of an ACC operation/investigation suspects that an offence (the incidental offence) that is not a serious and organised crime may be directly or indirectly connected with, or may be a part of, a course of activity involving the commission of a serious and organised crime (whether or not the head has identified the nature of that serious and organised crime), then the incidental offence is, for so long only as the head so suspects, taken, for the purposes of this Act, to be a serious and organised crime.

-(5) A reference in this Act, other than Part 2, to a “function” includes a reference to a power or duty.
+(5) A reference in this Act, other than Part 2, to a function includes a reference to a power or duty.

-(6) In this Act a fine expressed as a number of “penalty units” is a fine of the amount calculated in accordance with the following formula —
+(6) In this Act a fine expressed as a number of penalty units is a fine of the amount calculated in accordance with the following formula —

 where —